-This October, anxious parents of High School seniors will sit in front of their computer with sweaty palms and elevated pulse and blood pressure.
+Every October 1, anxious parents of high school seniors will sit in front of their computer with sweaty palms and elevated pulse and blood pressure.
 On their desk will be many financial documents, including W-2s, tax returns, and banking statements.

 The Gateway to your Financial Aid Award